pfoser/webmapping/MIGRATION_GUIDE.md

 ## 5. Update Your JavaScript (`src/index.js`)

+The second change affects how we link the Javascript library code in our Javascript code.
 Since we use node.js, npm and a bundler to develop our code, all libraries are downloaded locally and are "imported" into our code.

 ```js
 import mapboxgl from 'mapbox-gl';